justoverclockl/auto-post-count-badge/README.md

    - less than 600 post: The Monster! => icon `<i class="fab fa-optin-monster" />`
    - less than 1000 post: The Guru! => icon `<i class="fas fa-graduation-cap" />`
    - more than 2000 posts
+   - more than 4000 posts

+## If you need more customization, consider the PRO version of this extension

 ## Installation